Bscheinin/MechaCar_Statistical_Analysis/README.md

 However, when analyzing the design specification for each manufacturing lot, Lot 3's variance is 170.29 which is outside of the tolerances of the design specification.
 Lots 1 and 2 are well within the design specifications and can be accepted into further production.

+## T-Tests on Suspension Coils
+Addtional analysis on the production of suspension coils used the statistical t-test which determines the significance of the differences between groups and whether the differences could have happened by chance within the samples.
+The results of the t-test amonst all manufacturing lots shows no significant differences with a p-value of 0.06.

+![Deliverable 3 all lots]

+Individual t-tests on each of the three manufacturing lots show significant differences for Lot 3, with a p-value of 0.042.
+This indicates that this lot is significantly different from the mean and should be considered for exclusion from use based on the design specifications.
+See each of the lot t-test results below:

+![Deliverable 3 lot 1]
+![Deliverable 3 lot 2]
+1[Deliverable 3 lot 3]

+## Study Design MechaCar versus Competition
+The MechaCar company is interested in introducing successful models into the automotive market.
+As a new entrant, may consumers will want to know how MechaCars stack up against the competition.
+As gas prices become more of a concern to consumers, one key comparison for MechaCar will be performance in miles per gallon compared to similar models from other manufacturers.
+The data analysis for this comparison is quite straightforward, does MechaCar perform the same as the average of all comperable models on the market.
+An additional comparison could be constructed between specific competitive models.

+If MechaCar really wants to win the hearts of consumers, a head-to-head A/B comparison could be conducted to determine if MechaCars are preferred over the leading model from another manufacturer.
+This comparison could be constructed from surveys given after test drives where consumers rank the test drives by categorical data sets such as "Feel", "Ride", and "Handling" on a Liechert scale.
+Analysis of this data using a chi-squared test could provide MechaCar with powerful data to use in advertising campaigns.